Biden administration proposes offshore wind energy sale near NY, NJ

 The move is the administration’s latest push into cleaner energy technologies as it seeks to double offshore wind capacity by 2030 and decarbonize the power sector by 2035.

-It has the first commercial scale offshore wind farm, the 800-megawatt Vineyard Wind project, a joint venture between Avangrid Inc (AGR.N), a unit of Spain's Iberdrola (IBE.MC) off the coast of Massachusetts.
+It has the first commercial scale offshore wind farm, the 800-megawatt Vineyard Wind project, a joint venture between Avangrid Inc, a unit of Spain’s Iberdrola off the coast of Massachusetts.

-It is also exploring wind energy potential in the Gulf of Mexico read more and California, and is reviewing projects in another area of New Jersey as well as Rhode Island.
+It is also exploring wind energy potential in the Gulf of Mexico and California, and is reviewing projects in another area of New Jersey as well as Rhode Island.

 The area up for sale Friday includes eight lease sites that could be auctioned for commercial wind energy development and is open for 60 days of public comments before a final sale decision is made, the Interior Department’s Bureau of Ocean Energy Management said, adding it was the first such proposed lease of the Biden administration.